**This post contains affiliate links. Please see my disclosure page for more information.**

 As we turn our eyes upon Jesus, the things of earth, including our problems, grow strangely dim in the light of his glory and grace.

 God wants our worship and trust in him to be because we are committed to him.
-It shouldn’t be that our commitment and trust in him is dependent on whether we are problem free or feel like worshipping him at that point.
+It shouldn’t be that our commitment and trust in him are dependent on whether we are problem free or feel like worshipping him at that point.

 Bill Johnson says in his book When Heaven Invades Earth that